-Keep reading to find out the best way to take CBD for your desires and needs to get the most out of the product.
+Keep reading our guide to find out the best way to take CBD for your desired effects and to get the most out of the CBD products.

 If you've landed on this page and you're a newbie to CBD, we recommend reading this beginner's guide to get you caught up.

-Here are the Basics: CBD is one of over a hundred cannabinoids in Cannabis Sativa L., otherwise known as the hemp plant.
+Here are the Basics: CBD, which stands for cannabidiol, is one of over a hundred cannabinoids in Cannabis Sativa L., otherwise known as the hemp plant.
+CBD does not come from the marijuana cannabis plant, therefore has very low levels of THC, and will not cause a psychoactive side effect when taken.

 Our bodies have a system called the endocannabinoid system (ECS) that is responsible for bringing the human body into homeostasis or balance.
 The Hemp plant is rich in Phytocannabinoids and it is believed that the the phytocannabinoids from Hemp CBD work to assist the human bodies ECS to reach a state of homeostasis, hence resulting in a more efficient body.